-All programs for this course must be done as projects and all must use the banner(), fatal(), and bye() functions from the tools library.
+All programs for this course must be done as projects and all must use the banner() and bye() functions and the Fatal() exception class from the tools library.

 - 1. Establish a directory named cs427 on your hard disk for all the work in this course. - 2.
 From the course website, please download a small library called "tools".
 It has two files: a source code file tools.cpp and a header file tools.hpp.
 On some browsers, you must download the code by using your mouse to copy the code and paste it into a new, empty, file.
 (Otherwise, the browser may insert HTML tags into the code file.)
 The ideal place to put your two tools files is at the top level of your cs427 directory.
-Alternatively, you can copy them directly from the Zoo directory /c/cs427/code/tools. - 3.
+Alternatively, you can copy them directly from the Zoo directory /c/cs427/code/tools/. - 3.
 Within the cs427 directory, create a separate subdirectory for each programming assignment plus a subdirectory called "submit".
 Put your source code files, input file, and output files into this directory.
 If you are using an IDE (integrated development environment) such as Eclipse or Xcode, create a project file using the IDE's menu system, and copy the tools files into the project. - 4.
 Before submitting, copy the files to be submitted into submit, make sure they meet the requirements of the assignment, and submit them from there according to the submission procedures for the course. - 5.
-To use the tools, put #include tools.hpp in your main program and in any .hpp files you write yourself.
-Do not include tools.c anywhere that job is done by tools.hpp, but be sure to copy it into your project so that it will get compiled and linked in with your code. - 6.
+To use the tools, put #include "tools.hpp" in your main program and in any .hpp files you write yourself.
+Do not include tools.cpp anywhere but be sure to copy it into your project so that it will get compiled and linked in with your code. - 6.
 Various useful functions and macros are included in the tools library; please look at tools.hpp and learn about them.
-You will need to use banner(), bye(), fatal(), flush(), DUMPp, and DUMPv.
+You will need to use banner(), bye(), Fatal(), flush(), DUMPp, and DUMPv.
 You may also need say(), today(), oclock(), - 7.
 Additional functions may be added during the term, so please check before each new assignment to see if the master copy has changed. - 8.
 Look at the first several lines of tools.hpp; note that it includes all the useful C library headers and several of the C++ headers.
 When you include the tools, you do not need to include these standard header files. - 9.
 Personalization.
 Before you can use the tools, you must put your own name in the #define NAME line of the file "tools.hpp" in place of the dummy name "Ima Goetting Closeur". - 10.
 Start each program with a call on banner() or fbanner().
 This will label the top of your output with your name, etc. End each program with a call on bye(), which prints a "Normal termination" message. - 11.
-If you need to abort execution, use fatal().
-This prints a message and calls exit().
+If you need to abort execution, use throw Fatal(format, ...).
+This throws a Fatal exception with embedded error message created from the arguments to Fatal().
+The embedded error message can be retrieved in the catch block using the member function what().
 Do not use assert() because it does not give adequate user feedback.
-The syntax for fatal() is exactly like printf().
+The syntax for Fatal() is exactly like C's printf().
 Example:

+'''

+f_in = fopen( "data.in", "r" );

-f_in = fopen("data.in", "r"); if (f_in == NULL) fatal("Input file cannot be opened.");
+if (f_in == NULL) throw Fatal( "Input file cannot be opened." );

+'''